getbigbytes/bigbytesdb/src/meta/README.md

 ## How to add new meta data types to store in meta-service

-Bigbytes meta-service stores raw bytes and does not understand what the bytes are.
+Bigbytesdb meta-service stores raw bytes and does not understand what the bytes are.

-Bigbytes-query use rust types in its runtime, these types such as `TableMeta` must be serialized to be stored in meta-service.
+Bigbytesdb-query use rust types in its runtime, these types such as `TableMeta` must be serialized to be stored in meta-service.

 The serialization is implemented with `protobuf` and a protobuf message provides